Gabaldonlab/jloh/README.md

 - a tab-separated file with all the introduced SNPs, with positions annotated in 1-based format including reference and alternative allele
 - a BED file with all the introduced LOH blocks, hence in 0-based half-open format
 - another BED file with all the regions that are deemed as non-divergent based on the declared `--snp-distance`.

+## Visualization tools

+### JLOH plot

+This module is used to represent graphically the results obtained from `jloh extract`.
+We suggest to use it with multiple input data, as it will produce an individual plot for each chromosome with all the samples included within it.

+The resulting plot is a heatmap which is easy to interpret and highlights the LOH tendency of each region of each chromome, be it the reference allele (REF) or the alternative allele (ALT).